dotnet/docs-maui/docs/xaml/fundamentals/essential-syntax.md

 ## Content properties

-In the previous example, the `Grid` object was set to the `Content` property of the `ContentPage`.
+In the previous example, the `Grid` object was set to the `Content` property of the <xref:Microsoft.Maui.Controls.ContentPage>.
 However, the `Content` property wasn't referenced in the XAML but can be:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"